blualg/m-ovito/doc/manual/reference/pipelines/modifiers/construct_surface_mesh.rst

 via their local *face property* ``Region``.
 You can use the pseudo-color mapping option of the :ref:`visual_elements.surface_mesh` visual element to render surface parts belonging to different spatial regions with different colors as in the example image above.
+Note, that initially each surface mesh region will have the color corresponding to the region on its inside assigned to it.
+For example, if region ID 1 has the color red, the outside of the surface mesh enclosing region 1 will be rendered in red.
+Meanwhile, the inside of this this mesh will have the color of the surrounding region, e.g., blue.
+Toggling the ``Flip surface orientation`` setting of the surface mesh will flip these colorings.
+Thereby, rendering the red color of region ID 1 on the side, while the outside of the mesh will get a blue color.

 The modifier outputs the following :ref:`global attributes <usage.global_attributes>`: